ameysh/Fooocus-Prime/readme.md

 Read the full [original README](https://github.com/lllyasviel/Fooocus#readme) for more details.

----

 ## Fooocus-Prime Modifications

 This fork is actively evolving, with features and tweaks added or refined over time.
 As of now, here’s a snapshot of the current modifications:

+- The aspect ratio panel is reorganized, with the recommended SDXL ratios highlighted and 1:1 (1024x1024) set as the default
-- Default image output is set to one, making results quicker and more focused
+- The default image generation count is set to one to simplify the experience
-- Performance settings are now organized in a drop-down menu for cleaner navigation
+- Performance settings are organized in a drop-down menu for cleaner navigation

----
+- Output save location, GitHub repository link, and version info are displayed in the interface for quick reference
+- Labels and interface elements are cleaned up for clarity and consistency

 ## Disclaimers

 - This fork is experimental and provided **“as is”**, without any warranty, express or implied, including but not limited to merchantability or fitness for a particular purpose.
 - Use this software at your own risk.
 The maintainer is not liable for any damages or data loss resulting from its use.

----

 ## License

 This project remains under the [GNU General Public License v3.0](LICENSE), in line with the original Fooocus repository.

----

 ## Credits